-As soon as Friday had told me he saw people, I caused the English ancient to be spread, and fired three guns, to give them notice we were friends; and in about half a quarter of an hour after, we perceived a smoke rise from the side of the creek; so I immediately ordered a boat out, taking Friday with me; and hanging out a white flag, or flag of truce, I went directly on shore, taking with me the young friar I mentioned, to whom I had told the
+As soon as Friday had told me he saw people, I caused the English ancient to be spread, and fired three guns, to give them notice we were friends; and about half a quarter of an hour after, we perceived a smoke rise from the side of the creek; so I immediately ordered a boat out, taking Friday with me; and, hanging out a white flag, or a flag of truce, I went directly on shore, taking with me the young friar I mentioned, to whom I had told the whole story of my living there, and the manner of it, and every particular, both of myself, and those that I left there; and who was on that account extremely desirous to go with me.
+We had besides about sixteen men very well armed, if we had found any new guest there which we did not know of; but we had no need of weapons.

-As we went on shore upon the tide of flood near high water, we rowed directly into the creek; and the first man I fixed my eye upon was the Spaniard whose life I had saved, and whom I knew by his face perfectly well; as to his habit, I shall describe it afterwards.
-I ordered nobody to go on shore at first but myself; but there was no keeping Friday in the boat; for the affectionate creature had spied his father at a distance, a good way off of the Spaniards. where indeed I saw nothing of him; and if they had not let him go on shore he would have jumped into the sea.
+As we went on shore upon the tide of flood, near high water, we rowed directly into the creek; and the first man I fixed my eye upon, was the Spaniard, whose life I had saved, and whom I knew by his face perfectly well; as to his habit, I shall describe it afterwards.
+I ordered nobody to go on shore at first but myself; but there was no keeping Friday in the boat : for the affectionate creature had spied his father at a distance, a good way off of the Spaniards, where indeed I saw nothing of him; and if they had not let him go on shore, he would have jumped into the sea.
 He was no sooner on shore, but he flew away to his father like an arrow out of a bow.
-It would have made any man shed tears in spite of the firmest resolution, to have seen the first transports of this poor fellow's joy, when he came to his father; how he embraced him, kissed him, stroked his face, took him up in his arms, set him down upon a tree, and lied down by him; then stood and looked at him as any one would look at a strange picture, for a quarter of an hour together; then lied down upon the ground, and stroked his legs, and kissed them, and then got up again, and stared at him; one would have thought the fellow bewitched: but it would have made a dog laugh to see how the next day his passion run out another way: in the morning he walked along the shore, to and again, with his father, several hours, always leading him by the hand as if he had been a lady; and every now and then he would come to fetch something or other for him to the boat, either a lump of sugar, or a dram, a biscuit, or something or other that was good.
-In the afternoon his frolics ran another way; for then he would set the old man down upon the ground, and dance about him, and make a thousand antic postures and gestures; and all the while he did this he would be talking to him, and telling him one story or another of his travels, and of what had happened to him abroad, to divert him.
-In short, if the same filial affection was to be found in Christians to their parents in our parts of the world, one would be tempted to say there would hardly have been any need of the fifth commandment.
+It would have made any man shed tears, in spite of the firmest resolution, to have seen the first transports of this poor fellow's joy, when he came to his father; how he embraced him, kissed him, stroked his face, took him up in his arms, set him down upon a tree, and lay down by him; then stood and looked at him as any one would look at a strange picture, for a quarter of an hour together; then lay down upon the ground, and stroked his legs and kissed them, and then got up again, and stared at him; one would have thought the folly bewitched; but it would have made a dog laugh to see how the next day his passion run out another way : in the morning he walked along the shore, to-and-again, with his father, several hours, always leading him by the hand, as if he had been a lady; and every nowand-then would come to fetch something or other for him from the boat, either a lump of sugar or a dram, a biscuit, or something or other that was good.
+In the afternoon his frolics ran another way; for then he would set the old man down upon the ground, and dance about him, and made a thousand antic postures and gestures; and all the while he did this, he would be talking to him, and telling him one story or another of his travels, and of what had happened to him abroad, to divert him.
+In short, if the same filial affection was to be found in Christians to their parents, in our parts of the world, one would be tempted to say, there hardly would have been any need of the fifth commandment.